“Families Are Forever” to Be Screened July 31 during Free Sunstone Lecture

 Dr. Cailtin Ryan, a social worker and the director of the Family Acceptance Project, has spent years studying the correlation between family rejection and tragic outcomes: Highly rejected LGBT young people are more than 8 times as likely to attempt suicide; nearly 6 times to report high levels of depression; and more than 3 times more likely to use illegal drugs and be at high risk of HIV and STDs.

 Last year, Dr. Ryan teamed up with Robert A. Rees to write a 26-page pamphlet, “Supportive Families, Healthy Children: Helping Latter-day Saint Families with Lesbian, Gay, Bisexual & Transgender Children.”
-The 20-minute video, which is now being released, is another milestone in providing LDS parents with accurate information on how to raise healthy LGBT children.
+The 20-minute video, which is now released, is another milestone in providing LDS parents with accurate information on how to raise healthy LGBT children.

-The documentary will be screened in Salt Lake City on July 31 as part of a free public lecture sponsored by Sunstone and the Smith-Petit Foundation.
+The documentary was screened in Salt Lake City on July 31 as part of a free public lecture sponsored by Sunstone and the Smith-Petit Foundation.
 The lecture, scheduled for 8:00 pm at the Saltair Room of the University of Utah Student Union, will feature Dr. Caitlin Ryan of the Family Acceptance Project, along with Mormon allies Robert Rees and Erika Munson, blogger Mitch Mayne, Ogden’s OUTReach Center director Marian Edmunds, and Tom and Wendy Montgomery.

 “Without threatening my core religious beliefs, the materials prepared by the Family Acceptance project gave me a path forward,” says Wendy.
 “It seemed like there were only two paths: that my son chooses a lonely, celibate life, or that he chooses love and we lose him.
 Both are terrible.
 The crux of the message in Family Acceptance Project materials is that parents—whether Mormon or any other faith—can love and support a child while holding onto deeply held beliefs.”